BeyondGrades/BeyondGrades.github.io/_resources/2024-07-01-soft-skills.md

 Pad out your resume with Soft Skills.
 Take the free courses (scan+next) or watch the videos (2x speed).
 Maybe you'll learn how to work well with others, be a great team player, and learn leadership skills.

 # Linked In
+> Note: you can get free access to Linked In through the [Library](../2024-07-01-tools/#calgary-public-library)

 - [Soft Skills](https://www.linkedin.com/learning/search?keywords=soft+Skills&upsellOrderOrigin=default_guest_learning&trk=learning-topics_learning-search-bar_search-submit&didUpdateFilters=true&sortBy=RELEVANCE&entityType=LEARNING_PATH)
     - Time Management
     - Team Collaboration